-13.10 Fraud, Waste, Abuse or Mismanagement
+15.10 Anti-Fraud, Waste, Abuse or Mismanagement

-PRDOH, as grantee, is committed to the responsible management of CDBG-DR funds by being a good advocate of the resources while maintaining a comprehensive policy for preventing, detecting, reporting and rectifying fraud, waste, abuse, or mismanagement.
+PRDOH, as grantee, is committed to the responsible management of CDBG-DR funds by being a good advocate of the resources while maintaining a comprehensive policy for preventing, detecting, reporting, and rectifying fraud, waste, abuse, or mismanagement.

-Pursuant to 83 FR 40314, PRDOH implements adequate measures to detect and prevent fraud, waste, abuse, or mismanagement in all programs administered with CDBG-DR funds as well as encourages any individual who is aware or suspects any kind of conduct or activity that may be considered an act of fraud, waste, abuse, or mismanagement, regarding the CDBG-DR Program, to report such acts to the CDBG-DR Internal Audit

-Office, directly to the Office of Inspector General (OIG) at HUD, or any local or federal law enforcement agency.
+Pursuant to 83 FR 40314, PRDOH implements adequate measures to detect and prevent fraud, waste, abuse, or mismanagement in all programs administered with CDBG-DR funds as well as encourages any individual who is aware or suspects any kind of conduct or activity that may be considered an act of fraud, waste, abuse, or mismanagement, regarding the CDBG-DR Program, to report such acts to the CDBG-DR Internal Audit Office, directly to the Office of Inspector General (OIG) at HUD, or any local or federal law enforcement agency.

-The Anti-Fraud, Waste, Abuse, or Mismanagement Policy (AFWAM Policy) is established to prevent, detect and report any acts, known or suspected, of fraud, waste, abuse, or mismanagement of CDBG-DR funds.
-This Policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste, abuse, or mismanagement, involving any citizen, previous, current or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDGB-DR Program.
+The Anti-Fraud, Waste, Abuse, or Mismanagement Policy (AFWAM Policy) is established to prevent, detect, and report any acts, or suspected acts, of fraud, waste, abuse, or mismanagement of CDBG-DR funds.
+This Policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste, abuse, or mismanagement, involving any citizen, previous, current, or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDBG-DR Program.

-REPORT FRAUD, W REPORT FRAUD, WASTE, ABUSE, OR MISMANAGEMENT TO PRDOH CDBG-DR CDBG-DR Hotline 787-274-2135 (English/Spanish/TTY) Postal Mail Puerto Rico Department of Housing CDBG-DR Internal Audit Office P.O.
-BOX 21355 San Juan, PR 00928-1355 Email hotlineCDBG@vivienda.pr.gov Internet www.cdbg-dr.pr.gov In person Request a meeting with the Deputy Audit Director of CDBG-DR Internal Audit Office located at PRD Headquarters at 606 Barbosa Avenue, Building Juar Cordero Dávila, Río Piedras, PR 00918.
+REPORT FRAUD, WASTE, ABUSE, OR MISMANAGEMENT TO PROOH CDBG-DR CDBG-DR Hotline 787-274-2135 (English/Spanish/TTY) Postal Mail Puerto Rico Department of Housing CDBG-DR Internal Audit Office P.O.
+BOX 21355